 Though heavier flow and periods lasting longer during perimenopause are relatively normal, there are other causes for menorrhagia– some much more serious than a hormonal imbalance.
-According to Everyday Health, other reasons for heavy bleeding include uterine fibroids, endometrial polyps, infections, weight changes, stress, bleeding disorders, conditions related to pregnancy, and uterine cancer.
+Other reasons for heavy bleeding include uterine fibroids, endometrial polyps, infections, weight changes, stress, bleeding disorders, conditions related to pregnancy, and uterine cancer.
 Mayo Clinic says heavy bleeding can also result from using an IUD or certain medications like anti-inflammatories, hormones, and anticoagulants.
 Hypothyroidism may also be responsible for heavy bleeding.
 There are many menstrual irregularities in menopause, and a wide range of causes.

 When do I need to talk to a doctor?*